alesanchezr/vibe-coding-planet/memory-bank/building-with-clicks.md

 **Testing**: Start a new game and verify the 6-minute timer counts down correctly.
 Let the timer expire and confirm that clicking is disabled and the tie condition is properly handled.

-## Step 6: Game Queue Management
+## Step 6: Game Queue Management (✅ Partially Complete)
 6.1.
-Create a GameQueue table in Supabase with the following columns:
+Create a GameQueue table in Supabase with the following columns: (✅ COMPLETE)
    - id (primary key)
    - cooldown_duration (in seconds)
    - waiting_duration (in seconds)